100mslive/100ms-docs/common/live-streaming.md

 By default, the live stream is composed in landscape mode for desktop viewers (with an aspect ratio of 16:9).
 You can customise the live stream for viewers on mobile or to support multiple broadcaster tiles.

-1. On the 100ms dashboard, click the gear icon on your app to open configuration settings
+1. On the 100ms Dashboard, click the gear icon on your app to open configuration settings
 2. Go to "destinations" and scroll down to find live stream (HLS) configuration
 3. Update the configuration based on your needs:
     - If your viewers are on mobile, change the video aspect ratio to 9:16